jastka4/ev-charging-stations-palo-alto/README.md

 # EV charging stations in Palo Alto

-- Install Docker and run it
+1. Install Docker and run it

-- Go to the project directory and run `docker-compose up`
+2. Go to the project directory and run:
+    ```
+    $ docker-compose up
+    ```

+Check [this readme](python-api/README.md) out if you would like to run the Python API separately.